unraid/docs/docs/unraid-os/manual/troubleshooting.md

     there should be at least one copy of critical files that cannot be accessed online and corrupted if you are unfortunate enough to suffer from such an attack!
-- _'Be proactive_ about resolving any issues that are detected by Unraid.
+- _Be proactive_ about resolving any issues that are detected by Unraid.
 Make sure that notifications are enabled under _Settings-\>Notifications_ so that you get told as soon as issues are detected.
 For many users, Unraid operates in a _fire-and-forget_